CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 > What are the requirements for a function of qubit operators to be a valid mapping for the fermionic operators?

 We need the mapping of fermionic operators to preserve the algebraic relations between fermionic operators (i.e. it needs to be the proper kind of algebra homomorphism).
-I ([Yuval](http://ysanders.github.io)) have yet to find a good reference explaining this point of view, but my suspicion is that the function should be a Grassman algebra homomorphism ([nLab](https://ncatlab.org/nlab/show/Fock+space) makes the point that this is the mathematician's name for fermionic Fock space).
+We suspect the function should be a Grassman algebra homomorphism ([nLab](https://ncatlab.org/nlab/show/Fock+space) makes the point that this is the mathematician's name for fermionic Fock space).

 In practice, the condition to check is that the *canonical commutation relations* for the fermionic mode operators hold.
 The other mathematical machinery of whatever homomorphism seems usually to be implied.
 [Michael Nielsen](https://michaelnielsen.org/blog/archive/notes/fermions_and_jordan_wigner.pdf) wrote a useful note on enforcing these canonical commutation relations for the Jordan-Wigner transformation,